microsoft/CCF/doc/operations/configuration.rst

 ``io_logging_threshold_ns``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Maximum duration (nanoseconds) of I/O operations (ledger and snapshots) after which slow operations will be logged to node's log.
-Default value: ``10,000,000`` ns.
+Default value: ``10000000`` ns.

 ``node_client_interface``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Optional.
 Address to bind to for node-to-node client connections.
 If unspecified, this is automatically assigned by the OS.
 This option is particularly useful for testing purposes (e.g. establishing network partitions between nodes).

 ``client_connection_timeout_ms``